FirmaChain/firma-sign/packages/@firmachain/firma-sign-transport-p2p/TEST-DEMO.md

 ### Network Troubleshooting

+1. **Port Conflicts:**
+   - Remember: Each peer uses TWO consecutive ports (base + base+1)
+   - Check both ports are free: `lsof -i :9090 && lsof -i :9091`
+   - Kill conflicting processes: `kill -9 <PID>`
+   - Common error: "EADDRINUSE: address already in use"

-1. **Connection Issues:**
+2. **Connection Issues:**
-   - Check firewall settings
+   - Check firewall settings for both TCP and WebSocket ports
-   - Verify ports are available
+   - Verify all required ports are available
    - Enable mDNS for local discovery

-2. **Transfer Failures:**
+3. **Transfer Failures:**
    - Verify peer IDs are correct
    - Check file sizes against limits
    - Monitor debug logs for errors

-3. **Discovery Problems:**
+4. **Discovery Problems:**
+   - **mDNS (Local Discovery)**:
-   - Ensure peers are on same network (for mDNS)
+     - Ensure peers are on same local network/subnet
-   - Add bootstrap nodes for DHT
+     - Check firewall allows multicast (224.0.0.251:5353)
+     - Disable VPN which may block multicast
+     - Wait 5-10 seconds after starting for discovery

+   - **Manual Connection**:
+     - Use the full multiaddr including peer ID
+     - Ensure the IP address is reachable (ping test)
+     - Check both TCP and WebSocket ports are open
+     - Try connecting to localhost first for testing

+   - **Connection Refused**:
+     - Verify the server is running and listening
+     - Check the multiaddr is copied correctly
+     - Ensure no NAT/firewall blocking the connection
+     - Try using the LAN IP instead of localhost

+   - **"All multiaddr dials failed" error**:
+     - **Check server status**: Ensure server peer is actually running
+     - **Verify IP address**: Use the actual IP from server output, not just 127.0.0.1
+     - **Check both ports**: Remember server uses TWO ports (e.g., 9090 and 9091)
+     - **Try WebSocket address**: If TCP fails, try the WebSocket multiaddr ending in /ws
-   - Check network connectivity
+     - **Test connectivity**: `ping <server-ip>` to verify network connectivity
+     - **Firewall check**: Temporarily disable firewall to test
+     - **Use correct format**: Full multiaddr must include /p2p/<peer-id> at the end

 ## Performance Characteristics